trstoyan/quickplan/USAGE.md

 # Add task to specific project
 quickplan add "Review PR" --project work

-# List tasks in current project
+# List tasks in current project (incomplete + latest 5 completed)
 quickplan list

+# List all tasks including all completed
+quickplan list --all

 # List tasks in specific project
 quickplan list --project work

+# List tasks from all projects
+quickplan list --all-projects

+# List all tasks from all projects
+quickplan list --all-projects --all
 ```

 ## Workflow Examples